ckaestne/seai/assignments/I2_requirements_risks/assignment03.md

 * Q3.
 Discussion of potential mitigations to the failure (15 pt)
 * Q4.
 Discussion of the limitations of FTA (15 pt)
 * A clearly structured, well written document (10 pt)

+**Notes:** For Q2, there is no single "correct" fault tree that your submission will be evaluated against.
+Instead, we expect that your analysis is comprehensive enough to capture possible underlying causes for the accident that is described in the NTSB report.